 Chess

-You probably don’t need us to tell you about chess – it’s been around for hundreds of years and even if you’ve never played it, you kinda know it: an 8 x 8 grid in which two players face off against each other, moving pieces, taking pieces, and ultimately check-mating (putting into check with no possible escape) their opponent’s king.
+You probably don’t need us to tell you about chess – it’s been around for hundreds of years and even if you’ve never played it, you’e no doubt aware of it: an 8 x 8 grid in which two players face off against each other, moving pieces, taking pieces, and ultimately check-mating (putting into check with no possible escape) their opponent’s king.

-But GNG is about new games in the main, and we’ve added chess here for the same reason we’ve added games such as Monopoly (although we do not disdain chess, I hasten to add); to hopefully steer fans of chess to similar types of games.
+But GNG is about newer games in the main, and we’ve added chess here for the same reason we’ve added games such as Monopoly (although we do not disdain chess, I hasten to add); to hopefully steer fans to similar titles.

 One such possibility is the much-shorter battle of The Duke: just as with chess, pieces move randomly on a grid, but they also flip over after moving, taking on new capacities.
 You can use what you have on the board already, or add new pieces from a bag.

-If the purity of chess is what appeals (because there is some randomness in The Duke) then you might enjoy Tak or Hive, which are all about strategy and eliminate chance.
+If the purity of chess is what appeals then you might enjoy Tak or Hive, which are all about strategy and eliminate chance.

 Sam says

-I am so immersed in newer games that I rarely - if ever - sit down and play chess, although I have fond memories of doing so twenty or so years ago.
-It's rightly regarded as a classic for many reasons, with a library of interesting writing about it - and unusual in that play-time will most likely go up rather than down the more you play it!
-However it's no criticism to point out that some of the games mentioned above bring other things to the table.
+I am so immersed in newer games that I rarely – if ever – sit down and play chess, although I have fond memories of doing so regularly in my college days.
+It’s regarded as a classic for many reasons, with a library of interesting writing about it – and unusual in that play-time will most likely go up rather than down the more you play it – unless you elect to use a timer.
+Chess suits a particular type of brain; combining long-term strategy with a lot of tactical play, and the games we’ve linked to here offer similar challenges.

 Take That!